lbke/ssr-theory/readme.md

 Let's call the result of render is a page.
 When the render happens server-side, the page is a combination of HTML, JavaScript and CSS code.

-A template is a generic web page, that expects some values to generate actual HTML.
+A template is a generic web page, that expects some values to generate actual HTML and styles.
 Those values can be called "props".
 The template could be typically a React component, or a template written in more classical language, like EJS, PUG, PHP...

 So, a page is a rendered template.
 Like a text with blanks, whose blanks have been filled.

 #### Request = input of a server-render

 A request is of course the input of request-time server-rendering.
 In this case, it is the HTTP request triggered by the user.
 A request can be seen as a set of various attributes.

 However, there's a fact often overlooked in the Jamstack world: build-time server rendering *also* expects a request as its input.
 Except that it is not a full HTTP request, but only some part of it: mainly the URL.